Skip to main content

 A Unique Learning Experience

-What sets the Early Engineers Express workshop apart is its blend of innovative, hands-on engineering challenges with rich, literacy-based, vocabulary-rich teaching.
-Crucially, the workshop is designed to appeal to a range of learning styles.
+The workshop combines hands-on engineering challenges with vocabulary-rich, literacy-based teaching.
+It also works for a range of learners.
 Children experience learning as a group (whole-class discussions, connecting maps together), in a pair (the main engineering tasks), and independently (designing and adding to the Duplo town).

 Frequently Asked Questions